ngiridhar1/Bamazon/README.md

 		npm install

-- Open MySQL Workbench, SQL Pro, or your preferred database management app.
-Open the "bamazon.sql" script from the cloned repo, and run it to set up the database and base product/department data.
+- Open MySQL Workbench, Open the "bamazon.sql" script from the cloned repo, and run it to set up the database and base product/department data.
 - Next, within the cloned repo, you'll need to create a pw.js file with the following code, and add your password to access your root server to that file.
 This file is a dependency for the app.
 If you do not require a password to access your root, simply leave the pw property as an empty string.